 It’s best to use one that’s specially formulated for newborns.
 We recommend using a product that contains micellar water, like Mustela’s Gentle No Rinse Cleansing Water, so it does not dry out their sensitive skin.
 Best of all, Mustela’s Gentle No Rinse Cleansing Water doesn’t require rinsing and is great for when you’re on the go!

 Micellar water is composed of tiny cleansing oil molecules suspended in super-soft water.
 It dissolves dirt and impurities to cleanse your baby’s skin without stripping off its natural oils.
 And because Mustela’s Gentle No Rinse Cleansing Water contains no parabens, phthalates, or phenoxyethanol, it’s safe to use on children of any age.

 2) Don’t Rub Your Baby’s Skin With Rough Fabric

 Rough fabrics can make your baby’s acne worse by further irritating the already sensitive skin.
 That’s why it’s so important to keep rough fabrics away from your newborn.
-Dress her in super-soft clothing, and keep wool and other coarse fibers away from her skin.
+Dress your baby in super-soft clothing, and keep wool and other coarse fibers away from their skin.

 Similarly, don’t bathe your baby with a washcloth.
 The roughness of the cloth can rip open the bumps and lead to infection.
-Instead, wash your baby with your hands, but be sure to remove any jewelry that may poke or prick.
+Instead, wash your little one with your hands, but be sure to remove any jewelry that may poke or prick.